Bullying, No Way!

 YouTube video: Ways to stop bullying

-Some of the qualities that make a kid be seen as a target to be bullied are being too nerdy or too submissive, liking the wrong activities or clothes.
+Some of the qualities that make a kid be seen as a target to be bullied are being too nerdy or too submissive, and liking the wrong activities or clothes.
 Being too different or extravagant can also make a kid a target, even though it will be an amazing asset in the future!
 Kids are trying to fit in when they will have to stand out in the future…

 What happened in my personal story is called karma and probably opened me to the personal and professional development journey I followed.
 I have been unkind to one of the girls in the year preceding my difficult experience.
 I was teasing her from time to time and I was not really welcoming her in my circle.
 The following year, she decided to make me pay a heavy price with some heavy interest as she made me try my own medicine 10 times harder.